owncloud/ocis/services/auth-basic/README.md

 To enable `auth-basic`, you first must set `PROXY_ENABLE_BASIC_AUTH` to `true`.

+## The `auth` Service Family

+ocis uses serveral authentication services for different use cases.
+All services that start with `auth-` are part of the authentication service family.
+Each member authenticates requests with different scopes.
+As of now, these services exist:
+  -   `auth-basic` handles basic authentication
+  -   `auth-bearer` handles oidc authentication
+  -   `auth-machine` handles interservice authentication when a user is impersonated
+  -   `auth-service` handles interservice authentication when using service accounts

 ## Auth Managers

 Since the `auth-basic` service does not do any validation itself, it needs to be configured with an authentication manager.
 One can use the `AUTH_BASIC_AUTH_MANAGER` environment variable to configure this.
 Currently only one auth manager is supported: `"ldap"`